 professional and leadership skills while learning about yourself and

 what you can accomplish.
 Check here for additional information:

 Uniform and Equipment

-All uniforms, textbooks and other equipment will be issued to students enrolled in Army ROTC courses.
-Students are responsible for the maintenance and up keep of all items issued to them.
+All uniforms, textbooks and other equipment will be issued, free of charge, to students enrolled in Army ROTC courses.

 Additional Information via Internet